richKirl/simpleEditor/README.md

 format on panel //{without "//}" "= {"};

-shift+9 with focus on doc with select string for () after shift+9 need delete left (
+shift+9 with focus on doc with select string for ()

 # specific